 The scattered leaves (leftover from various projects) are glued with glaze and then outlined with gold paint marker.

-Will try to get a better close up later.
+Close up Will try to get a better close up later.
 Yes, I'm putting away all my pinks.
 It's about time, I think.

 It's my first time working on a washer - I admit it was quite a challenge.